Frequently Asked Questions

 My files seems like they're stuck and not moving anywhere ...

 Sometimes we get more work and a lot of files to upload.
 In case queue is bigger than usual, you can follow Uploads page how many videos and photos are in current queue.
+Also, the more failed attempts an upload has already had, the longer we'll wait to try again.
 Be patient, your files are on track.

 When can I delete files?